Naidu796/DSA-with-Java/README.md

 # DSA-with-Java
-This repository is a comprehensive collection of Data Structures and Algorithms implemented in Java.
-It is designed to help learners and developers strengthen their understanding of DSA concepts through practical code examples and problem-solving techniques.
+# Java Basics Repository
+This repository contains fundamental Java programs and examples to help beginners understand core Java concepts.
+Topics include variables, data types, loops, arrays, object-oriented programming, and more.
+Each file is well-documented with comments for easy learning.
+Feel free to explore, use, and contribute!